chanb/rl_sandbox_public/README.md

 ## TODO
 - [ ] Benchmark each algorithm.
-- [ ] GRAC currently collapses because of the log probability from CEM method.
-Need investigation.
+- [X] GRAC is unstable with shared architecture...
+Need to move code from private repo...